-Western Carriers (India) Limited (the Company) having CIN: U63090WB2011PLC161111 is a public limited company.
-The Company is incorporated and domiciled in India under the provisions of the erstwhile Companies Act, 1956.
-The registered office of the Company is located at 206, Central Plaza, 2/6, Sarat Bose Road, Kolkata, West Bengal-700020.

-The Company is a major player in the Indian logistics industry and engaged in providing single, multimodal and other transportation services, warehousing and other ancilliary services.
+Western Carriers (India) Limited (the Company) having CIN: U63090WB2011PLC161111 is a public limited company registered in India under the provisions of the erstwhile Companies Act, 1956.
+The Company is domiciled in India.
+The Company is a player in the Indian logistics industry and engaged in providing single, multimodal and other transportation services, warehousing and other ancilliary services.